 God reveals his existence to everyone through nature.
-His intelligence, power, and creativity can be observed in every corner of the universe.
+His intelligence, power, and creativity are evident throughout the universe.

 The Bible’s descriptions of the cosmos also attest to his existence.
-Additionally, his presence can be argued philosophically and theologically.
+Furthermore, his existence can be supported philosophically and theologically.

 Creation

-These components could not have materialized in a void, aligned themselves intelligently, and then self-regulated harmoniously.
+These ingredients could not have spontaneously materialized from nothing, aligned themselves intelligently, and then self-regulated harmoniously.

-They evidence the existence of a powerful and brilliant creator, i.e., God.
+Instead, they point to a powerful and brilliant creator, namely God.

 Life

-Each component of the universe is inherently lifeless.
-Non-living things cannot procreate life.
+Energy, matter, time, and space are inherently lifeless.
+Non-living things cannot procreate.
 Only life can produce new life.

-God is a living being, not an abstract concept or impersonal force.
+God is a living being, not an abstract concept or an impersonal force.
 He has been alive forever.
-He is the logical source of life.
+He is the logical source of all other life.

-The presence of life, in all its forms, evidences God’s existence.
+The presence of life in all its forms attests to God’s existence.

 DNA

 DNA is an instructional message that dictates how cells behave.
-It is written in a particular language that utilizes a unique alphabet.
+It is written in a particular language using a unique alphabet.

 Nature does not randomly generate instructional messages.
 Alphabets and languages are not natural phenomena.